 Social Credit represents the antithesis of the Planned Society; but it is still legitimate to have a concept of a Social Credit Society.
-The first characteristic of a Social Credit Society is that it takes its form from a profound regard for the supreme importance of the individual.
-Each individual is to be considered as potentially the most perfect of his kind; and Society to exist to enable each individual to develop his full potentiality.
+The first characteristic of a Social Credit Society is that it takes its form from a profound regard for and Society to exist to enable each individual to develop his so that the child would not be-as so many now are-a full potentiality.
 This, of course, is the way we regard say the breeding of racehorses.
-True, in that case breeding is controlled by careful selection of characteristics; but each foal is regarded from the point of view of its possible potential, and its environment is arranged for the sake of that potential.
-A racehorse is expected only to win races, and, perhaps, to beget other winners, whereas the human individual has wider potentialities than any other creature.
-His environment, therefore, must be such as to allow those potentialities opportunity for manifestation.
+True, in that case breeding is idea in principle through Child Endowment; but Child foal is regarded from the point of view of its possible poten.
+Here again, the importance of a falling price-level is aptial, and its environment is arranged for the sake of that parent. potential.
+A racehorse is expected only to win races, and, perhaps, to beget other winners, whereas the human indivi- increased, it would come to cover more and more of the dual has wider potentialities than any other creature.
+His expenses of rearing and educating a child.
+Received, at environment, therefore, must be such as to allow those poten- first, by the parents on behalf of the child, it would nevertialities opportunity for manifestation.

 The second characteristic of a Social Credit Society is that it regards each generation as the real and true heir of all the past.
 Any Society is rich with the accumulated knowledge and possessions of the past.
 Only a fraction of that wealth is contributed by a given generation-yet, in anything but a hand-to-mouth existence, each generation contributes more than it consumes.
 Perhaps the simplest way of grasping this important matter is to imagine what we may call the "development" of this planet to be completed; that all the houses needed have been built, all the roads, ships, factories and everything else.
 Perhaps all production is done automatically, and all power supplied by "breeder" atomic piles.
-There would be 'employment' for no-one; and everyone, equally as co-heirs, would have the right to share in the amenities provided.
+There would be 'employment' for no one; and everyone, equally as co-heirs, would have the right to share in the amenities provided.
 Otherwise, what use would all the productive capacity be?